legal-united-states-poker-sites

 The pot-limit structure fundamentally shapes how we approach the game, creating a balanced environment that rewards skill while keeping variance manageable.
 In simple terms, this means players can't go "all-in" with their entire stack at any moment (as in No-Limit Hold'em), but instead can only bet up to the size of the current pot.

-This restriction prevents the game from becoming a pure gambling exercise and ensures that decisions across multiple betting rounds (pre-flop, flop, turn, and river) remain strategically important both at commercial settings and at real money poker sites.
+This restriction prevents the game from becoming a pure gambling exercise and ensures that decisions across multiple betting rounds (pre-flop, flop, turn, and river) remain strategically important both at commercial settings and at online poker sites.

 Post-Flop Skill Element

-Pot-limit betting forces players to develop sophisticated postflop skills that separate winning players from recreational ones.
-Unlike No-Limit Hold'em where players can simply go all-in, the pot-limit structure in Omaha requires players to think strategically about each betting decision across multiple streets (rounds of betting).
+Pot-limit betting forces players to develop sophisticated postflop skills that separate winning players from recreational ones, unlike No-Limit Hold'em, where players can simply go all-in.
+Players learning how to play Omaha quickly find that the pot-limit structure requires them to think strategically about each betting decision across multiple streets (rounds of betting).
 This creates a much deeper and more skill-intensive game for those willing to learn:

 • Pot control and sizing decisions